keithmburu/courses/2018-deep-learning/assignment1.md

 ### Train the Model and Track Its Progress
 The `fit` function trains our model on the `x_train` and `y_train` data for a certain number of iterations (epochs).
-The **validation** data* is some *held-out* data that tests our model's accuracy at each epoch.
-The batch size determine how many examples we consider at one time to modify our parameters.
+The **validation data** is some *held-out* data that tests our model's accuracy at each epoch.
+The batch size determines how many examples we consider at one time to modify our parameters.

 After taining, we **evaluate** to get our final accuracy on the test data.